-RECONCILIATION OF STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE TO THE STATEMENT OF ACTIVITIES For the Year Ended June 30, 2020
+RECONCILIATION OF STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE TO THE STATEMENT OF ACTIVITIES For the Year Ended June 30, 2023

-Total net changes in fund balance for the year ended June 30, 2020, per

-Governmental Funds: (\$45,258 Amounts reported for governmental activities in the statement of activities are difference because: Net pension expense is reproted in governmental funds as expenditures as they are paid; however, in the statement of activities the net pension expense is reported according to the estimates required by GASB 68: Revenue or (expense) recognized due to difference between projected and actual pension expense:

-Changes in net position of governmental funds
+Total net changes in fund balance for the year ended June 30, 2023, per Governmental Funds: (\$56,219) Amounts reported for governmental activities in the statement of activities are difference because: Governmental funds report capital outlays as expenditures.
+However, in the statement of activities, the cost is allocated over their useful lives and reported as depreciation expense.
+Capital outlay reported as expenditure 31,793 Depreciation expense (5,486) 26,307 Net pension expense is reproted in governmental funds as expenditures as they are paid; however, in the statement of activities the net pension expense is reported according to the estimates required by GASB 68: Revenue or (expense) recognized due to difference between projected and actual pension expense: Pension expense paid 15,617 Pension expense per GASB 68 (45,842) (30,225) Changes in net position of governmental funds (\$60, 137)